HP posts mega-loss after EDS writedown

 It took a charge of $10.8 billion, mostly related to the writedown of its EDS services business, which it had announced earlier this month.

-Both HP and Dell are struggling to defend their PC market share from Asian rivals such as Lenovo and Acer.

 Excluding items such as the writedown, it earned $1 a share, outstripping Wall Street's target of 98 cents.
-The stock fell to $18.35 in after-hours trade on Wednesday, down 4.4 percent from its $19.20 close in regular trading on the New York Stock Exchange.
+The stock was holding steady at $19.20 in after hours, unchanged from its close in regular trading on the New York Stock Exchange.

-Wall Street has so far adopted a wait-and-see approach to Whitman's restructuring plan but is concerned with the continued decline in revenue.
-HP has lost close to a quarter of its market value in 2012.
-Its shares are down about 15 percent from when Whitman was appointed to the helm in September of last year.

 PERSONAL COMPUTERS HIT HARD